 Negotiate the Price

-Re-read the description to ensure the rental home has everything that you need.
-If lacking, the rental management company may know of similar homes that better fit your wishes and budget..
+Re-read the description to make certain that the vacation home has everything required.
+If it is lacking, the rental management company might know of similar homes that fit your wishes and budget..

 - Internet Connectivity